[TOT-1] [TOT-2] [TOT-3] [TOT-4] [TOT-5] [TOT-6] [TOT-7] [TOT-8] [TOT-9] [TOT-10]

 Interior Decorators, Magicians, Sportsmen, Secretaries, Government Officers, Clerks, Drivers, Peons..."

-The rest become Teachers?
+rest become Teachers?

-Even if the above is more funny than true, teaching, for the most part, has become the `last refuge' of bored housewives, unemployed youth and ambitious tuition seekers.
+if the above is more funny than true, teaching, for the most part, has

+Fewer and fewer people are entering the profession due to love for teaching, professional competence or a spirit of making a difference.
+By and large, students from the bottom of the class are becoming teachers.
+Instances where people have turned to teaching after being refused positions as bank clerks are not uncommon.
 This can be catastrophic for a nation, as lesser and lesser capable individuals teach successive generations.
 The result is falling standards, global uncompetitiveness and stagnation in living conditions.
 In such a situation, it is comforting, but foolish, to look at the successes of a miniscule population that does well in India and abroad and console ourselves.
+The only true solution is to work to develop a cadre of good teachers.
+Teachers who teach English, History and Science, but first teach children.
+Teachers who loves their pupils, love teaching, know their subjects and have the requisite teaching skills. |

-Eklavya's Teachers of Tomorrow programme aims to develop a cadre of such teachers.
+Teachers of Tomorrow programme aims to develop a cadre of such teachers.

+In a regular 1 year B.Ed. programme, students teach for about 30 days in a year.
+At Eklavya, they spend three hours almost daily observing and teaching in partner schools for two years.
 Practical training is supported by classes which use a variety of instructional methods like case studies, excursions, projects, seminars and meetings with practising education professionals.
 The curriculum is a modern one designed on internationally accepted lines after studying leading teacher education programmes in India and abroad.
+Students are exposed to computers and the Internet from day 1.
+Apart from this, one hour is set aside daily for activities like Personality Development, Yoga, art & craft, music & dance.
+Finally, attitudinal training

-Finally, attitudinal training is a key compoment of the programme.
-After all, enthusiasm can move mountains, and more can be achieved by a group of positive-minded, enthusiastic teachers than merely skilled ones.
+is a key compoment of the programme.
+After all, enthusiasm can move mountains,

-Core House, Off C. G. Road, Ellisbridge, Ahmedabad-380 006 Ph: (079) 6461629 Fax: (079) 6563681
+Core House, Off C. G. Road, Ellisbridge, Ahmedabad-380 006 Ph: (079) 6461629

 e-mail: eklavya @ ad1.vsnl.net.in Website : www.eklavya.org